ampproject/amphtml/ads/lentainform.md

 ## Configuration

 For details on the configuration semantics, please contact the ad network or refer to their documentation.

-Supported parameters:
+### Required parameters

 - `data-publisher`
 - `data-widget`
 - `data-container`

+### Optional parameters

 - `data-url`